Lin-CX/computer-system-design/mini-project/Eng_readme/README.md

     - **Task1** Selection Sorting

+        > Selection-sorting.
 Its outcome is displayed on LEDs.

     - **Task2** DhryStone Benchmark

-        	Used to measure the CPU performance
+        > Use DhryStone Benchmark to measure the CPU performance and printed via UART after execution.

-        	Some messages will be printed on UART console.

     - **Task3** Hello World

-        	Output to UART console.
+        > Print ‘Hello World’ by send data to UART console.

-- **Scheduling Algorithm** Round-Robin
+- Read PDF file to check detail description.